Onychectomy: United States

+History of Legal bans in the US

 Declawing was outlawed in West Hollywood, California, in 2003, the first such ban in the U.S. The ordinance was authored by West Hollywood Councilmember John Duran and sponsored by The Paw Project, a non-profit organization started by Dr. Jennifer Conrad based in Santa Monica, California.
 The California Veterinary Medical Association challenged the law in court.
 The CVMA maintained that West Hollywood had overstepped its municipal authority by enacting an ordinance that infringed on licensed professionals' state-granted rights.
 It did not directly address declawing as an animal welfare issue.
 The CVMA initially prevailed in Superior Court, but in June 2007, the California Court of Appeal overturned the lower court ruling, thus reinstating the law banning declawing in West Hollywood.

 In 2004, California became the first state in the U.S. to enact a statewide ban on the declawing of wild and exotic cats.
 The bill was introduced by California Assemblymember Paul Koretz and sponsored by the Paw Project.
 In 2006, the United States Department of Agriculture enacted a ban on declawing of all wild and exotic animals held by USDA-licensed owners.

 In April 2007, the city of Norfolk, Virginia, the city of the headquarters of PETA, initially outlawed declawing, but the law was amended immediately to prohibit declawing only by persons other than veterinarians (Municipal Code Sec.
 6.1-78.1).

 In 2009, the California state legislature approved a measure, sponsored by the California Veterinary Medical Association (CVMA), intended to stop other cities from passing bans similar to West Hollywood's.
-The bill included all professions licensed by the state Department of Consumer Affairs, and it was signed into law by the Governor in July 2009.
+The bill included all professions licensed by the California Department of Consumer Affairs, and it was signed into law by the Governor in July 2009.
 However, the law's effective date, January 1, 2010, provided enough time for seven more California cities to pass Paw Project-sponsored local bans against the declawing of domestic cats: Los Angeles, San Francisco, Burbank, Santa Monica, Berkeley, Beverly Hills, and Culver City.

 In 2012, a California bill, authored by Senator Fran Pavley and sponsored by the Paw Project, was signed into law that prohibits landlords from requiring declawing and devocalization of animals as a condition of tenancy.
 In 2013, the state of Rhode Island enacted a law, similar to the California law, prohibiting landlords from requiring declawing as a condition of occupancy.

 Denver, Colorado, approved the first ban on declawing in a U.S. city outside California in November 2017.
 The effort was spearheaded by Aubrey Lavizzo, DVM, a veterinarian and Paw Project-Colorado Director.
 The ordinance was introduced by Denver City Councilmember Kendra Black.

 On July 22, 2019, New York became the first state to ban declawing except if necessary to treat a medical condition in the cat.
+In 2022, Maryland became the 2nd US state to ban cat declawing.